 Sandra holds a bachelor’s and a master’s degree in Applied Mathematics.
 During her time at the University of Akron, she fell in love with education, which led to earning a doctorate in Secondary Education.
 Her experiences as an educator at secondary and post-secondary levels (at both urban and suburban institutions), as well as a pre-service and in-service teacher trainer, have fostered Sandra’s passion for positioning all students and educators as capable of success in STEM related fields.

 To her two sons’ delight, Sandra loves baking.
 Equipped with a good supply of cookies and cakes, the family can often be found enjoying boardgames and taking long walks.

-Sandra is currently leading computer science efforts at the Ohio STEM Learning Network.
+Sandra is currently leading both the computer science at the Ohio STEM Learning Network.
 Read on for more the details on those efforts.

 Join the 2022-2023 cohort of Ohio teachers as they prepare to become computer science educators.
 We offer experiences for all grade levels.
 Educators will explore the Code.org curriculum and tools for teaching and learning computer science standards, engage in teaching strategies targeting development of computational thinking, and connect with a community of computer science teachers.
 The priority deadline for all four programs is May 6, 2022.

 - OSLN Computer Science K-5 Program: Details, scholarships, and application

 - Code.org Professional Learning Program: Computer Science Discoveries (middle school), Computer Science Principles (high school), or Computer Science A (high school) Read this post for details on program scholarships, eligibility, and requirements.
 Build your application through the Code.org portal here.